-Once your charger is installed, you can make further savings.
-By charging your vehicle overnight based on the cost of your electric, you won’t have to pay for public or rapid chargers when on the move.
+Once your charger is installed, you could make further savings.
+By charging your vehicle overnight based on your electricity cost, you won’t have to pay for public or rapid chargers when on the move.

 Our guide breaks down the cost of charging an electric car at home, at work or on the go.